Skip to content

 @storyblok/js

-@storyblok/js is Storyblok’s official development kit for JavaScript applications.
-It provides three main functionalities:
+@storyblok/js is the official development kit for JavaScript applications.
+It provides essential functionalities:

 npm install @storyblok/js@latest

-A complete example illustrating the package's functionalities: fetching content from the Content Delivery API, interacting with the Storyblok Bridge, and linking components on your page with the Visual Editor.
+The following example uses the package to fetch content from the Content Delivery API, interact with the Storyblok Bridge, and link components with the Visual Editor.

 const { storyblokApi } = storyblokInit({